JorgePe/pyb00st/README.md

   - battery (still not understood)
   - read enconder of port group A+B
   - deactivate sensors
-  - check BLE connection
+  - check BLE connection (tricky)
-  - disconnect
   - read tilt in full mode
+  - read ambient light level
 - Improve all methods
 - Keep learning python :)
 - Exception handling, multithreading and all that black magic